huggingface/diffusers/docs/source/en/advanced_inference/outpaint.md

 # Outpainting

-Outpainting extends an image beyond its original boundaries, allowing you to add, replace, or modify visual elements in an image while preserving the original image subject.
-Like with [inpainting](../using-diffusers/inpaint), you want to fill the white area (in this case, the area outside of the original image) with new visual elements while keeping the original image (represented by a mask of black pixels).
+Outpainting extends an image beyond its original boundaries, allowing you to add, replace, or modify visual elements in an image while preserving the original image.
+Like [inpainting](../using-diffusers/inpaint), you want to fill the white area (in this case, the area outside of the original image) with new visual elements while keeping the original image (represented by a mask of black pixels).
 There are a couple of ways to outpaint, such as with a [ControlNet](https://hf.co/blog/OzzyGT/outpainting-controlnet) or with [Differential Diffusion](https://hf.co/blog/OzzyGT/outpainting-differential-diffusion).

 This guide will show you how to outpaint with an inpainting model, ControlNet, and a ZoeDepth estimator.